-The study of Geology includes natural hazards such as earthquakes and volcanic eruptions, the processes responsible for earth's internal structure and external landforms, earth resources such as fossil fuels and water, a geologic perspective on earth's dynamic climate, and geologic time including the history of our planet.
-Fundamentally, Geology helps us explain why a landscape looks like the way it does.
-It teaches us that the Earth is dynamic, and changes both gradually and catastrophically.
-Our understanding of these changes gives us the opportunity to prepare for them and to design a resilient society.
+The study of geology includes natural hazards, the processes responsible for Earth's internal structure and external landforms, Earth resources, a geologic perspective on Earth's dynamic climate, and geologic time.
+Geology explains why a landscape looks the way it does and shows that Earth is dynamic and changes both gradually and catastrophically.
+Understanding these changes provides opportunity to prepare for them and to design a resilient society.

-Geology is unique among the sciences in that it uses concepts & laws from other fields (chemistry, physics, etc) to try and understand the messy, complicated real world.
-Textbook knowledge gives geologists a foundation of ideas, but cannot capture the intricate puzzles that geologic landscapes present.
-In practice, this means we must go out and explore the outstanding geology in our backyard via field trips!
+Geology is unique among the sciences in that it uses concepts and laws from other fields (i.e., chemistry, physics) to understand the complex world.
+Textbooks provide foundational information but cannot capture geologic landscapes' intricate puzzles.
+This means students must explore the outstanding geology in our backyard via field trips.

-A Bachelor's degree with a major in geology prepares students for entry-level geoscience jobs as well as graduate school.
-For most geoscience careers, a Master's degree is considered to be the terminal degree, while a PhD is necessary for most research and higher education jobs.
-If you are interested in learning more about geoscience careers, please explore the American Geosciences Institute's "Preparing Our Workforce" or read AGI's 2017 "Status of Recent Geoscience Graduates" report.
-Curious about what a career path might look like?
-AGI has put together "Career Compasses" for potential geoscience careers.
+A bachelor's degree in geology prepares students for entry-level geoscience jobs and graduate school.
+For most geoscience careers, a master's degree is considered the terminal degree, while a doctorate is necessary for most research and higher education jobs.

 Department Chair: Carol Higginbotham